 Course standards, competencies and Work Study Practices will be assessed on a four point scale along with one of four achievement levels; Proficient With Distinction, Proficient, Partially Proficient, or Substantially Below Proficient.
 In grades 4-5 the four point scale will be used to report student academic progress.
-In grades 6-8 the four point scale will be used to report student academic progress.
+In grades 6-8 the four point scale will be used to report student progress and letter grades for overall course scores.